 Light goes around corners.
-This effect was called diffraction by Francesco Grimaldi, in his text Physico-mathesis de lumine, published in 1665.
+This effect was called diffraction by Francesco Grimaldi, in his Ref.
+127 text Physico-mathesis de lumine, published in 1665.
 Grimaldi studied shadows very carefully.
 He found out what everybody now learns in secondary school: light goes around corners in the same way that sound does, and light diffraction is due to the wave nature of light.
-(Newton got interested in optics after he read Grimaldi; Newton then wrongly dismissed his conclusions.)
+(Newton got interested in optics after he read Grimaldi; Newton then wrongly dismissed Grimaldi's conclusions.)

 Because of diffraction, it is impossible to produce strictly parallel light beams.
 For example, every laser beam diverges by a certain minimum amount, called the diffraction limit.
-Maybe you know that the world's most expensive Cat's-eyes are on the Moon, where they have been deposited by the Lunokhod and the Apollo missions.
+Maybe you know that the world's most expensive Cat's-eyes are on the Moon, Ref.
+128 where they have been deposited by the Lunokhod and the Apollo missions.
 Can you determine how wide a laser beam with minimum divergence has become when it arrives at the Moon and returns back to Earth, assuming that it was 1 m wide when it left Earth?
-How wide would it be when it came back if it had been 1 mm wide at the start?
-In short, diffraction and the impossibility of parallel beams confirms that light is a wave.
+Challenge 172 s How wide would it be on its return if it had been 1 mm wide at the start?
+In short, both diffraction and the impossibility of non-diverging beams confirm that light is a wave.